GreenLantern16/vault-enterprise-install-guide/README.md

 # Vault Enterprise Install Guide
 This repo contains instructions and Terraform code for standing up HashiCorp Vault Enterprise in a reference architecture compliant configuration using the [Vault Enterprise Starter Module](https://github.com/hashicorp/terraform-aws-vault-ent-starter).
 It is designed to be as simple as possible to use and only requires you to adjust two variables.

+## Known Issues
+Due to an [issue with the Vault Starter module](https://github.com/hashicorp/terraform-aws-vault-ent-starter/issues/31) we are unable to create the VPC in the same run as the Vault cluster.
+The workaround for now is to comment out the module code in main.tf and output.tf, run terraform apply, uncomment the code and then run `terraform apply` again to complete the run.
+We will update this document once this issue has been fixed.

 ## Installation Guide
 Follow the steps below to create a produciton grade Vault Enterprise cluster on AWS.